remotesynth/certifiedfreshevents/content/sessions/jamdev2023-hls-video-streaming.md

 draft: false
 ---

-There are more videos on the web than ever, and viewers are becoming more demanding.
-Yet, video streaming hasn't gotten easier.
-Most of the legacy solutions we have relied on aren’t really up to the task.
-MP4 videos don't adapt to your viewers' varying bandwidth environments.
-In a slow bandwidth environment, viewers face the frustration of videos stalling.
-In a fast environment, that same MP4 file often doesn't have a high enough resolution.
-If your website uses YouTube, it's difficult to control the autoplay, competitor ads, and other native settings that intrude on your viewers' experience.

-In this talk, we will give you a demo and show you how imgix's [Video API](https://imgix.com/solutions/video-api) and the [video SDK](https://imgix.github.io/ix-video/overview/#quick-start-guides) help you deliver buffer-free videos while controlling the full viewing experience.
+Viewers have increasingly high standards for video, but the solutions we've relied on aren’t up to the task.
+Most of us still serve MP4 videos from our cloud providers.
+Some use YouTube or Vimeo, making it difficult to control autoplay, competitor ads, and other native settings that intrude on your viewers' experience.
+In this talk, we'll show you how to use imgix's Video API and SDK to deliver buffer-free videos while controlling the full viewing experience.